IG Farben: Foundation

 Following a contract signed by all concerned parties on November 21, 1925, IG Farben was founded on December 2, 1925, as a merger of six companies: BASF (27.4 percent of equity capital); Bayer (27.4 percent); Hoechst, including Cassella and Chemische Fabrik Kalle (27.4 percent); Agfa (9 percent); Chemische Fabrik Griesheim-Elektron (6.9 percent); and Chemische Fabrik vorm.
 Weiler Ter Meer (1.9 percent).
 The supervisory board members became widely known as, and were said to call themselves jokingly, the "Council of Gods" (Rat der Götter).
 The designation was used as the title of an East German film, The Council of the Gods (1950).

-Painting from Hermann Groeber, The IG Farben supervisory board, commonly known as the "Council of Gods", in 1926 (Note: Standing, left to right: Arthur von Weinberg, Carl Müller, Edmund ter Meer, Adolf Haeuser, Franz Oppenheim.
-Seated: Theodor Plieninger, Ernst von Simson, Carl Bosch, Walther vom Rath, Wilhelm Kalle, Carl von Weinberg and Carl Duisberg.)
+The IG Farben supervisory board, commonly known as the "Council of Gods", in 1926, painted by Hermann Groeber.
+Standing, left to right: Arthur von Weinberg, Carl Müller, Edmund ter Meer, Adolf Haeuser, Franz Oppenheim.
+Seated: Theodor Plieninger, Ernst von Simson, Carl Bosch, Walther vom Rath, Wilhelm Kalle, Carl von Weinberg and in a pale suit Carl Duisberg.

 In 1926, IG Farben had a market capitalization of (equivalent to billion euros) and a workforce of 100,000, of which 2.6 percent were university educated, 18.2 percent were salaried professionals and 79.2 percent were workers.
 BASF was the nominal survivor; all shares were exchanged for BASF shares.
 Similar mergers took place in other countries.
 In the United Kingdom Brunner Mond, Nobel Industries, United Alkali Company and British Dyestuffs merged to form Imperial Chemical Industries in September 1926.
 In France Établissements Poulenc Frères and Société Chimique des Usines du Rhône merged to form Rhône-Poulenc in 1928.
 The IG Farben Building, headquarters for the conglomerate in Frankfurt am Main, Germany, was completed in 1931.
 In 1938, the company had 218,090 employees.